 • 2014 – Life of Riley

-• The Persistence of Historical Trauma: Beginning with Night and Fog and running through Hiroshima Mon Amour, Resnais was preoccupied with how historical catastrophe — the Holocaust, Hiroshima, the Occupation — inhabits the present.
-Trauma doesn’t end; it migrates into personal relationships, surfaces in unexpected moments, refuses to be mourned and finished.
+• Historical Trauma: Resnais’s films, like Hiroshima Mon Amour, are preoccupied with how historical catastrophe inhabits the present.
+Trauma doesn’t end; it migrates into personal relationships, surfaces unexpectedly, refuses to be mourned and finished.
+The past tense made present is his most fundamental gesture.

-• The Long Tracking Shot as Psychological Tool: Resnais’ camera moves with unusual persistence — gliding through the baroque corridors of Marienbad, tracking along the concentration camp barracks in Night and Fog, following characters through cities.
+• The Long Tracking Shot: Resnais’ camera moves with unusual persistence; gliding through the baroque corridors of Marienbad, tracking along the concentration camp barracks in Night and Fog, following characters through cities.
 The movement creates a hypnotic dissociation, a sense of being drawn through space without quite arriving anywhere.